 Subacute: A sudden, painful form of thyroiditis of unknown cause.
 The thyroid usually heals on its own after a few months.
 The thyroid can become underactive for a while before it returns to normal.

 Postpartum: This type of thyroiditis affects women after pregnancy.
-One out of every five to 10 women develop hyperthyroidism after having a baby.
+One to two women out of every 10 women develop hyperthyroidism after having a baby.
 It usually lasts a month or two, followed by several months of underactive thyroid (hypothyroidism).
 In most women, the thyroid returns to normal.

 Silent: This type is similar to postpartum thyroiditis but is not related to pregnancy.
 The thyroid produces too much hormone but patients do not develop a painful thyroid gland.
 Some people may develop hypothyroidism afterwards.